 The float is not as much a technique as a place between turns where time stands still.Anyone Can Be An Expert Skier 2, p87, Harald Harb, 2001

 Floating has many benefits: floating makes it easy to pull the boots back and recenter, rather than push the hips forward.
-Also, because the skis are unweighted, it is much easier to tip them early.
+Also, because the skis are unweighted, it is much easier to untip from the previous turn and tip them into the new turn early.

 Look for floating with retraction in the 4 turns starting at 0:38 into the video below: